 Digital workflows create a logical process flow, assign tasks and appoint substitutes in case an employee is not available.
 Workflow management also specifies which processes start a workflow; for example, storing an incoming invoice or other documents.

 Certain deadlines or a change in the status of a document in the document management system can also kick off workflows.
 A workflow management system controls and monitors workflows so that managers and employees can see each step in a process.
-Workflows that are good candidates to begin with often contain numerous, recurring tasks and steps that can be defined easily.
+Workflows that are good candidates to start your automation efforts usually contain numerous, recurring tasks and steps that can be defined easily.

 Employee records management, invoice processing and contract management are great places to start because automating them will result in high productivity increases and measurable cost savings.
 For example, automated workflow integrated with HR software can check whether documents, such as employment contracts, performance reviews and other important documents, have been correctly forwarded, completed, signed and saved.